Application and admission

 A Curriculum Vitae detailing your relevant work experience of at least two years.
 Your CV must clearly state workplaces, specific work periods and job responsibilities.

-If your two years' work experience consists of internship and/or volunteer work, you must document the work tasks and work hours with an employment contract or a statement from your employer.
+If your 2 years' work experience consists of internship and/or volunteer work, you must document the work tasks and work hours with an employment contract or a statement from your employer.

 You can document your English language proficiency in one of the following ways:

-Native English speakers from USA, Canada (except Quebec), Australia, New Zealand, UK or Ireland may submit a copy of their passport as documentation.
+Native English speakers from USA, Canada, Australia, New Zealand, UK or Ireland may submit a copy of their passport as documentation.

 Nordic applicants can document English proficiency with a high school diploma proving you have passed “English level B” or a Bachelor's or Master’s diploma from a Nordic university.

-Applicants who have completed a Bachelor’s and/or Master’s degree from USA, Canada (except Quebec), Australia, New Zealand, UK or Ireland must submit documentation certifying that their Bachelor's and/or Master’s degree was earned in English.
+Applicants who have completed a Bachelor’s and/or Master’s degree from USA, Canada, Australia, New Zealand, UK or Ireland must submit documentation certifying that their Bachelor's and/or Master’s degree was earned in English.
 A student exchange semester/year will not be sufficient to prove English language proficiency.

 Applicants working in companies with English as the official work language, can document their English proficiency by sending documentation from their employer stating that your work language is English.

 Applicants with a valid English language proficiency test must document adequate scores.
 We accept the following tests: